k10sj02/mit-6100L-fall-2022-undergraduate-introduction-to-cs-and-programming-using-python/README.md

-## MIT 6.100L (Fall 2022) – Introduction to CS and Programming Using Python
+# MIT 6.100L Extended Learning – Introduction to CS and Programming Using Python

-This repository contains code from MIT’s 6.100L (Fall 2022) – Introduction to Computer Science and Programming Using Python, taught by Dr. Ana Bell.
-The course introduces fundamental programming concepts using Python, focusing on problem-solving through computation.
-It is designed for students with little to no prior programming experience.
+This repository began as a collection of code and exercises from MIT’s 6.100L (Fall 2022) – Introduction to Computer Science and Programming Using Python, taught by Dr. Ana Bell.
+The course introduces core programming concepts using Python and emphasizes computational problem-solving.
+It is intended for learners with little to no prior experience.

-I’m using this material to strengthen my Python foundations in preparation for upcoming projects this year.
+In addition to the official course material, I’m also including supplementary exercises and challenges from other sources to reinforce key concepts and expand my understanding.
+This extended approach helps me strengthen my Python foundations and build confidence for upcoming projects throughout the year.